mttschltz/kittythinks/content/angel-by-jason-calacanis.md

 _For Whom Angel Investing Is:_

 Angel investing is done for businesses **less than three years** old, with **no traction**, which are **looking for product or market fit**.
+That is, when direct investing.
+Syndicate investing will be discussed below.

-If a business has achieved monetization, it is either bought by a bigger company or it goes public.
+If a business has achieved sufficient monetization, it is either bought by a bigger company or it goes public.
 Both of these outcomes, which are giving investors a return on their money, are known as **exit**.

 Other potential outcomes are so called **acquihires**, in which a company is acquired specifically to hire it's talent, and **unicorn** companies which manage to get a value of 1 billion USD.